Multi-Modal Deep Learning for Credit Rating Prediction Using Text and Numerical Data Streams: Methodology

 \subsubsection{Numerical Channels}

-In the case of the data that featured the numerical channels, we collected them from 2010 to 2022.
-The numerical data, which was taken from the source of CRSP/Compustat contained four channels, which have been provided in our GitHub repository\footnote{\url{https://github.com/Banking-Analytics-Lab/MultimodalFusionRatings}}: \begin{enumerate} \item Bond historical: This dataset had eight features related to the securities such as monthly high price, low price, trading volume, and other trading summaries.
+In the case of the numerical channel data, they represent the following quantities: \begin{enumerate} \item \emph{Bond historical} contains eight features related to the securities such as monthly high price, low price, trading volume, and other trading summaries.

-\item Financial ratios: This data included 45 features related to the financial ratios of the companies including valuation, profitability, capitalization, liquidity, and efficiency ratios.
+\item \emph{Financial ratios} includes 45 features related to the financial ratios of the companies including valuation, profitability, capitalization, liquidity, and efficiency ratios.

-\item The market dataset contained 98 features related to monthly indexes built on market capitalization and portfolios on S\&P index, stock market returns, and U.S. Treasury and inflation indicators.
+\item The \emph{market} dataset contained 98 features related to monthly indexes built on market capitalization and portfolios on S\&P index, stock market returns, and U.S. Treasury and inflation indicators.